 (7) Oversight of Fraud Prevention

-The Committee encouraged improvement of the Company’s internal controls system to ensure optimal controls over fraud prevention.
-For example, the Committee promoted procurement through a competitive bidding process and supported the management to provide analysis of procurement report in order to get the information for preparing annual procurement plan in advance.
-As a result, the proportion of bidding transaction is significantly higher than direct negotiation transaction.
-As well as encouraging that the reference price should be reasonable, and well prepared effectively and efficiently, thus ensuring transparency and verifiability.
-The Committee also supported reporting and whistleblowing procedure which allows a person to raise a suspicious misconduct or a potential fraud.
-In addition, the Committee was responsible to verify results of the Company’s self-assessments relating to the anti-corruption process as required by CAC and as required by the Corporate Governance Code for Listed Companies 2017.
-The Company has also become certified as a member of Thailand’s Private Sector Collective Action Coalition Against Corruption (CAC), reflecting our determination to stand strongly and prominently against corrupt practices.
+The Committee encouraged improvement of the Company’s internal control system to ensure optimal control over fraud prevention.
+For example, the Committee promoted procurement through a competitive bidding process and supported the management to provide an analysis of past procurement reports in order to get information for preparing annual procurement plans in advance.
+As a result, the proportion of bidding transactions is significantly higher than direct negotiation transactions every year.
+The Committee also supported reporting and whistleblowing procedures, which allowed a person to raise a suspicious misconduct or a potential fraud.
+In addition, the Committee was responsible for verifying the results of the Company’s self-assessment relating to the anti-corruption process required by CAC and the Corporate Governance Code for Listed Companies (2017).
+The Company has also become a certified member of Thailand’s Private Sector Collective Action Coalition Against Corruption (CAC), reflecting our determination to stand strongly and prominently against corrupt practices.

-The Committee’s opinion regarding the work in 2018 is that the Company’s financial report was accurate, in compliance with the generally accepted accounting standards and in line with International Financial Reporting Standards.
-The Company also conducted the operations in compliance with the laws and related regulations by incorporating the proper systems of risk management, internal controls, internal audit, and corporate governance.
-The Audit Committee’s performance was graded “Very Good” by its own committee, the Board of Directors, and related parties.
+The Committee’s overall opinion regarding the work in 2020 is that the Company’s financial reports were accurate, in compliance with generally accepted accounting standards and with International Financial Reporting Standards.
+The Company also conducted the operations in compliance with the laws and all obligations by incorporating proper systems of risk management, internal controls, internal audit, and corporate governance.

 (Mr. Achporn Charuchinda)